nsaikiran/impression/_drafts/server-framework-interface.md

 You may have a HTTP Server that exposes RESTful APIs for application code.
 You can call that as `application server`.

-But these days people use this term to distinguish more then one HTTPServer that is being used.
-For example you can use nginx web server a load balancer/reverse proxy and a HTTP Server to server your business logic.
+People use the term *application server*, to distinguish the HTTP Server executing dynamic response generation from the web server that is used as a reverse proxy.

+**Other useful links**:
+- [Application Server vs. a Web Server?][difference]

 -----

 Evolution is the answer for why some things are in certain way.
 Explore the evolution.

 **Other useful links**: